finalarcadia/attendUI/README.md

 #Attend.io Frontend

-Attend.io is an attendance recording application so that professors can save class time.
+Attend.io is an attendance recording application that professors can use save class time.
 The goal is to provide different methods of recording attendance: location, code, & time based.

 #Screenshots